Fear & Loathing in Amsterdam

 The party had a strong vibe; electronic beats with soothing vocals flew out the speakers.
 A three man piece band (Lola Kite

 ) was throwing out all there sex energy on stage.
 The public ate it.
 Swallowed it.
 Slime came dripping from their mouths.

 I had to get in the mood.
 There’s no other thing, and no one that I knew.
 I smoked.
 I went to the bar.
 “Your cheapest whiskey!”
 He looked at me with one eye, the other browsing the bar.
 All the whiskeys are the same price.
 “Your finest whiskey, no ice!”
 He poured, with great delegacy, a dubbel whiskey.
 I paid the two-eyed man.

 My mind had a conflict of interest with the character I was planning to be.
 My body felt uncomfortable in these clothes that weren’t mine.
 I had a feeling that with every wild move, everything in my pockets would fly out; my tape recorder, my cigarette, my eyes, my balls.

 The sunglasses saved me from all the others, my time was darker.
 I reflected.
 This man, in these clothes, no dead hero, did not move like I did, nor did he like it.
 I had to change who I was.

-The music got more intense, my hawaii shirt was unbuttoned after I ordered a Vedett.
+The music got more intense, my Hawaii shirt was unbuttoned after I ordered a Vedett bier.
 No glass.
 I wanted to curse the lady in red, she handed me a normal glass, she did not know better.
 So I took it.